konnected-io/docs/security-alarm-system/setup/discovery.md

 # Device Discovery

-Now that your device is connected to WiFi and you've installed the Konnected Security SmartApp and Device Handlers, open the SmartThings mobile app on your phone to discover the device.
+Now that your device is connected to WiFi and you've installed the Konnected SmartApp and Device Handlers, open the SmartThings mobile app on your phone to discover the device.
 Note that your SmartThings Hub must be connected to the same internal network as the Konnected device.